 PURPOSE:

 The purpose of this activity is to acquaint you with licensee-specific documents and procedures that you need to be aware of and be able to access while onsite during an inspection.
 These documents and procedures describe how a licensee complies with NRC regulations and requirements.
 As a fully qualified inspector, you will need to identify circumstances where the licensee is in non-compliance.
-Also, inspectors must while onsite.
+Also, inspectors must always adhere to applicable licensee procedures while onsite.
 This SG will acquaint you with the most common types of licensee-specific regulatory documents and procedures and will help you learn how individual facilities may implement NRC regulations and requirements differently.

 COMPETENCY AREA: REGULATORY FRAMEWORK